ultral/ultral.github.io/it/idlc-en.md

 3. Check idempotency.
 4. Verify the instance configuration.

-It might interesting to read [Lessons learned from testing Over 200,000 lines of Infrastructure Code](200k-iac-en.md) and/or [How to test Ansible and don't go nuts](ansible-testing-en.md) for deeper understanding.
+It might be interesting to read [Lessons learned from testing Over 200,000 lines of Infrastructure Code](200k-iac-en.md) and/or [How to test Ansible and don't go nuts](ansible-testing-en.md) for deeper understanding.

 #### When should I start testing my IaC?

 ![Test](assets/aac_112_tests.png?raw=true)

 It's a pretty good question.
 There is no universal answer for that.
-Each team/project search for it.
+Each team/project looks for it.
 However, I can share some numbers which I use as a lighthouse.

 * *200* - linting must be started from the very beginning.
 * *2000* - unit tests should be written.
 You don't run the molecule at this stage you will have problems in the future.